-Incremental costs directly attributable to the issue of new shares are shown in equity as a deduction, net of tax, from the proceeds.
+Incremental costs directly attributable to the issue of new shares are shown in equity as a deduction, net of tax, from the proceeds reflected in the share premium.

 Share premium

 Premiums from the issue of shares are reported in share premium.